 through the stethoscope, that is your diastolic blood

 If this test shows that your blood pressure is

-high, your doctor will likely have you come in two more times to be tested.
+high, your doctor will likely have you come in for a follow-up visit to be tested again.

 This will confirm that you have high blood pressure.